oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/design_decisions.md

 - `is_unit_in_ring_of_integers` would supply the context for the other interpretation.

-In Oscar, this context is mostly supplied by the type of the object and possibly the parent, e.g. the containing ring/ field/ group.
+In OSCAR, this context is mostly supplied by the type of the object and possibly the parent, e.g. the containing ring/ field/ group.

 ## What Do We Have: